-To do the same thing repeatedly expecting a different result leads to more debt, less self confidence, and potentially a self-pitying spending spree – modified from Einstein.
-Point being: you will have to leave the comfort zone, probably try something new, and turn want into act.
+To do the same thing repeatedly expecting a different result leads to more debt, less self-confidence, and potentially a self-pitying spending spree – modified from Einstein.
+Point being: you will have to leave the comfort zone, probably try something new, and turn a want into an act.

 Once you’ve identified your specific path, the only thing left to do is get started.
 Operation debt elimination is now underway.

 Now, let’s keep bad debt out of our lives for good

 If your life is following along with this post, either 1 or both of these things are true:

 1) You’ve formed great spending, saving, and earning habits that helped get you out of debt, or

 2) You were never in debt meaning you were either taught well, learned good practices yourself, or… You are lucky.

 From this point on though, I contend that good planning coupled with determination and hard work will significantly minimize (if not eliminate) your need to use bad debt.

 The good planning consists of making a budget, identifying your savings goals, prioritizing what you want to spend money on, determining your needed income, etc. Exercising determination and hard work simply implies you stick with your good plan.